nsaoirse/FOAMySees/README.md

 This code was developed by Nicolette S. Lewis, PhD, at the University of Washington, from 2021 to 2023.
 For specific questions, please email me.

 # Legal Disclaimer
 By using this code, you agree that the author, Nicolette S. Lewis, NHERI, the NHERI SimCenter, the University of Washington, and all others associated with this research assume no responsibility for results obtained with this tool or the applications of such results.
-Please

-As always, the person, person(s), or otherwise conducting simulations or calculations with this code holds responsibility for ensuring that their solution is physically correct.
+As always, the person, person(s), or group, otherwise conducting simulations or calculations with this code holds responsibility for ensuring that their solution is physically correct.

 The code as-is was intended to be used specifically for investigating the resilience of civil engineering structures when subject to flows resembling those of natural hazards, such as floods, tsunamis, windstorms, and otherwise.
 Any use of the code beyond these applications is not verified, and as such caution must be taken when utilizing these procedures in cases not investigated within the doctoral thesis for which the code originally was developed and tested.